 Court Records are public records.
 These records include a case file that includes a docket and any documents filed in the court case.
 You can access the court records online, or at the Pender County Clerk of Court office in the county where the case was filed.

 Each and every state maintains records of their state citizen’s criminal past.
 These databases are linked together so you are able to track criminal convictions from other states.
-Go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that it was in a totally different state, you may have to pay for a more intensive search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that it was in a totally different state, you may have to pay for a more intensive search.

 A criminal records search you will be able to find out if someone has been arrested, charged, or convicted for any crimes, which can include:

 - DUI or DWI.

 - Drug Possession.